18F/api-standards/README.md

 ### For public and non-public APIs
 These standards will be useful for both public and non-public APIs.
 However, initially the mandatory items will be mandatory only for the public APIs.

+For the purposes of these standards, we use the following definitions:
+  * **Non Public APIs** - Available only to GSA applications and users.
+  * **Public APIs** - Available to non-GSA applications and users.
+Examples include the general public, other agencies, or private companies.

 ## Mandatory Items

 These are mandatory for existing and new APIs.